Antioch College: Rankings and recognition

 A photo of Antioch College campus grounds.

 The Huffington Post in 2010 recognized Antioch College on its list of "Top Non-Traditional Colleges" alongside Brown University, the New School, and Wesleyan University, among others.

 Antioch has been regularly included in the guidebook Colleges That Change Lives which declared in the 2006 edition that "there is no college or university in the country that makes a more profound difference in a young person's life or that creates more effective adults."

 During her remarks to the college in 2004, alumna Coretta Scott King stated that "Antioch students learn that it's not enough to have a great career, material wealth and a fulfilling family life.
 We are also called to serve, to share, to give and to do what we can to lift up the lives of others.
 No other college emphasizes this challenge so strongly.
 That's what makes Antioch so special."

-In Fall 2023, Antioch was ranked #100 Top National Liberal Arts College by U.S. News & World Report-- the highest rank since 1991 and after being unranked since reopening-- but fell to #165 in the 2025 edition, and was in the #183-201 category by the 2026 edition.
+In fall 2023, Antioch was ranked the #100 Top National Liberal Arts College by U.S. News & World Report—the highest rank since 1991 and after being unranked since reopening—but fell to #165 in the 2025 edition, and was in the #183–201 category by the 2026 edition.